WhiteAu/PoliLDA/README.md

 ############################
 LDA for Political Discourse
-Authors: Amanda Strickland and Scott White
+Authors: Amanda Strickler and Scott White
 ############################

 ############################